 RNB Global University follows Semester System along with Choice Based Credit System as per latest guidelines of University Grants Commission (UGC).
-Accordingly, each academic year is divided into two semesters, Odd (July-December) and Even (January-June).
+Accordingly, each academic year is divided into two semesters, Odd (December - June) and Even (July-November).
 Also, the university follows a system of continuous evaluation along with regular updating in course curricula and teaching pedagogy.

-The Curriculum for B. Sc Agriculture Program along with examination pattern is as follows:
+The Curriculum for B. Sc Agriculture program for (December-June) Odd Semester 2020 along with examination pattern is as follows: